 Having effective cyber security measures in place is crucial to protect farms against these risks.
 But many businesses in the agriculture sector are small and less likely to have strong enough defences in place, so their job can be made harder if they operate complex supply chains.

 One of the most important steps for any business is raising employee awareness of the need to stay cyber secure.
-But there’s lots more you can do.
+But there are lots more you can do.

 As well as protecting your own business, remember the crucial role farms such as yours play in delivering food to people’s tables.
 So, it’s essential to stay secure and prevent cyber criminals from getting the upper hand.